-First of all, this is a small-scale sustainable Sámi camp and our idea and goal is to share some of the knowledge of the indigenous people of this part of world.
-We want to do this with creating a minimal impact on nature, reindeer herding and the environment so our activities are designed to give you the opportunity to active Sami glamping experience.
+Sápmi Nature Camp is a small-scale, sustainable Sámi camp and our main goal and passion is to share some of the knowledge and experience of the indigenous people of this part of world.
+We want to do this whilst creating minimal impact on nature, reindeer herding and the environment so our activities are designed to give you the best experience with all these things at the forefront.

-Just to be in this place is an experience in itself.
 We are located in Sápmi/Swedish Lapland, Laponia World Heritage Area and we are also on the grazing land of the reindeer from Unna Tjerusj Sámi community.
+Just to be in this beautiful location is an experience in itself.

-We don’t believe in creating a lot of different more or less fake activities that will interfere with the chance to really enjoy nature and hospitality of the staff in Sápmi Nature Camp so whilst we may be a little quieter and less fast-paced; this all adds to the beauty and magic of a stay here with us.
+We don’t believe in creating a lot of different activities that are not only not authentic but that will interfere with the chance to really enjoy nature and hospitality of the staff in Sápmi Nature Camp so whilst we may be a little quieter and less fast-paced; this all adds to the beauty and magic of a stay here with us.

-We have a number of possible self-guided experiences that you can do when you are here and that is included in the price of your stay here.
-Here’s a couple of examples:
+We have a number of possible self-guided experiences that you can do when you are here that are included in your stay here.
+Here are just a couple of examples:

-- Skiing on traditional, long wooden skis in the Laponia World Heritage Area.
 We have prepared a route that will take you out in unspoiled winter wonderland.
 You will receive a short introduction to the art of skiing before you go – this is the original Sámi way of travelling this area and you will understand why the skiis are so important to the Sámi people.
-No ski experience required to do this – this is more like walking on top of the snow with skiis.
+No previous ski experience is required.